MG-RAST/DRISEE/README.md

 *1 Please note that users are responsible for making sure that their use of required software products is compliant with existing licenses and/or user agreements.
-*2 DRISEE will soon be updated to allow users to choose from a variety of tools to perform the multiple sequence alignments portion of the workflow.
+*2 DRISEE will soon be updated to allow users to choose from a variety of tools to perform multiple sequence alignment related operations.

 INSTALLATION
 ===